Movie Theater Employee

 Besides popcorn, what's the best-selling theater snack?
 I'm guessing Raisinets...

-Asked by mmm... almost 13 years ago
+Asked by mmm... about 13 years ago

 Other than drinks (Pepsi/coke) icees would be the next popular item.
 In terms of candy, Buncha Crunch is immensely popular.
 Sour patch kids are also very popular and because we sell 2 kinds of the stuff, it sells more than any other candy.